VolistxTeam/Framework/README.md

 ### Usage
 1. Copy `.env.example` to `.env`.
-2. Get GeoPoint token and put it to `.env` file.
+2. Get GeoPoint API key and put it to `.env` file.
 (Optional, only if you want to use country filter)
 3. Run following commands:

 ```